drhsqlite/fossil-mirror/www/server/debian/service.md

         /lib/systemd/system

-2. Add `User` and `Group` directives to the `[Service]` section so Fossil runs as a normal user, preferrably one with access only to the Fossil repo files, rather than running as `root`.
+2. Add `User` and `Group` directives to the `[Service]` section so Fossil runs as a normal user, preferably one with access only to the Fossil repo files, rather than running as `root`.